adamsardar/stoneTrees/README.md

 # stoneTrees - an R package for solving Steiner tree problems

-A package dedicated to finding solutions to [Steiner tree problems](https://en.wikipedia.org/wiki/Steiner_tree_problem) in graphs.
+A package dedicated to finding solutions to [Steiner tree problems](https://en.wikipedia.org/wiki/Steiner_tree_problem) in graphs using Integer Linear Programming (ILP).
 Motivation stems from a need for solutions to the Minimum Steiner Tree (MStT) and Maximum-Weight Connected Sub-graph (MWCS) problems in computational biology.
+For example:

-For example, Dittrich et al. (2008) demonstrated how MWCS is a means by which to combine per-gene expression data with mechanistic protein-protein interaction networks and extract functional modules in a data-driven way.
+* (Dittrich et al.)[https://www.ncbi.nlm.nih.gov/pubmed/18586718] (2008) demonstrate how MWCS is a means by which to combine per-gene expression data with mechanistic protein-protein interaction networks and extract functional modules in a data-driven way.
+* (Liang et al.)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5723949/] (2017) use MStT to infer phylogenies of mutated cancer cells from a dataset of copy-number variation (CNV).
+* (Lam, Alexandersson and Pachter)[https://www.liebertpub.com/doi/abs/10.1089/10665270360688156] show that sequence alignment can be mapped to a Steiner tree problem.

-This package serves as a faithful implementation of "Thinning out Steiner Trees" (with a few bells and whistles added on the sides) by Fischetti et al. (2017), which is the algorithm that more-or-less won the [DIMACS11 competition on algorithms for solving Steiner Tree problems](http://dimacs11.zib.de/).
+This package serves as a faithful implementation of "Thinning out Steiner Trees" (with a few bells and whistles added on the sides) by Fischetti et al. (2017).
+This algorithm that more-or-less won the [DIMACS11 competition on algorithms for solving Steiner Tree problems](http://dimacs11.zib.de/).
+A major advancement of Fischetti et al. is that ILP variables are only intriduced for nodes, rather than edges *as well*, which dramatically decreases the run-time of the process.

 ## Installation